 Gather feedback and write up a summary.

-Support next steps, including training, documentation updates, and some offboarding of mentors who no longer want to be active.
+Support next steps, including training, documentation updates, and some offboarding of mentors who no longer want to be active.ย

 Respondents

-Currently, there are 49 mentors and deputiesDeputyCommunity Deputies are a team of people all over the world who review WordCamp and Meetup applications, interview lead organizers, and generally keep things moving at WordCamp Central.
-Find more about deputies in our Community Deputy Handbook. in the community team.
-A total of 39 (79.6%) respondents participated in this survey.
+Currently, there are 49 mentors and deputiesProgram SupporterCommunity Program Supporters (formerly Deputies) are a team of people worldwide who review WordCamp and Meetup applications, interview lead organizers, and keep things moving at WordCamp Central.
+Find more about program supporters in our Program Supporter Handbook. in the community team.
+A total of 39 (79.6%)ย respondents participated in this survey.ย

 Survey Results

-The survey results indicate that a total of 35 people showed interest in mentoring WordCamp and 5 people indicated that they will be doing deputyDeputyCommunity Deputies are a team of people all over the world who review WordCamp and Meetup applications, interview lead organizers, and generally keep things moving at WordCamp Central.
-Find more about deputies in our Community Deputy Handbook. tasks only.
-The remaining 9 people will be off-boarded from the active deputy and mentor list.
+The survey results indicate that a total of 35 people showed interest in mentoring WordCamp and 5 people indicated that they will be doing deputyProgram SupporterCommunity Program Supporters (formerly Deputies) are a team of people worldwide who review WordCamp and Meetup applications, interview lead organizers, and keep things moving at WordCamp Central.
+Find more about program supporters in our Program Supporter Handbook. tasks only.
+The remaining 9 people will be off-boarded from the active deputy and mentor list.ย

 Status